Ole113/fbla-quiz/docs/currentTODO.md

 6. Finish modal

 # Nav Quiz Section
-FBLA Quiz is the steamlined, simple, and effective method to studying about FBLA.
+FBLA Quiz is the streamlined, simple, and effective method to studying about FBLA.
 With the option to add custom questions, along with the types of questions, and number of questions there's limitless options to help you study and succeed!

 The Quiz Page allows you to study even easier by letting you study questions how you want by choosing the types of questions and number of questions you want!
 The advantages to FBLA Quiz doesn't stop there; Once the quiz is submitted FBLA Quiz has a detailed output report containing right/wrong questions!
 Everything, including adding/removing questions, output report, and navigating pages is done dynamically, meaning that FBLA Quiz doesn't have to update on every change.
 This greaty increases loading times and further steamlines your experience!